 The success of Shaheed (1948) and Mela (1948), a Devdas type of film set Dilip Kumar off in a chain of films were he played a doomed lover – Andaz (1949), which made him a superstar and which also co-starred Raj Kapoor, the only time they came together in a film, Babul (1950), Jogan (1950), Deedar (1951), Udan Khatola (1955) and of course, Devdas.
 But while he was highly appreciated in these films, at times, his studied mannerisms, influenced by Hollywood actor Paul Muni, especially in his tragedy roles gave his characters a heavy-handedness that could be quite difficult to take – like in parts of Devdas and particularly in the adaptation of Wuthering Heights – Dil Diya Dard Liya (1966).

-Playing mostly serious roles, however, began to take its toll on him and on psychiatric advice he switched over to do more light-hearted musical films and what’s more actually appeared quite at home in them.
-In fact, in Azaad, and Kohinoor (1960), he showed an unhibited sense of freedom and enjoyment.
+Playing mostly serious roles, however, began to take its toll on him and on psychiatric advice, Dilip Kumar switched over to do more light-hearted musical films and what’s more actually appeared quite at home in them.
+In fact, in films like Azaad, and Kohinoor (1960), he showed an unhibited sense of freedom and enjoyment, a marked difference from his tragic roles.

-Taking a break from acting after the disastrous Bairaag (1976), he made a grand comeback in central character roles with Manoj Kumar’s Kranti (1981), Subhash Ghai’s Vidhaata (1982) and Ramesh Sippy’s Shakti (1982), where his larger than life author-backed role confirmed his legendary status.
+Meanwhile, taking a break from acting after the disastrous box office performance of Bairaag (1976), where he, it has to be said, effectively played a triple role, he made a grand comeback in central character roles with Manoj Kumar’s Kranti (1981), Subhash Ghai’s Vidhaata (1982) and Ramesh Sippy’s Shakti (1982), where his larger than life author-backed role confirmed his legendary status.
 It was yet another brilliant performance.
 To quote one of the writers of the film, Salim Khan, “We were amazed that he has given a whole new dimension to the character we had written.
 It happens very rarely that you have a competent script and the film goes beyond what you imagined.
 Dilip Kumar understood the character and enhanced it his own way.”

-Shakti was also perhaps Director Ramesh Sippy’s best film.
-But unfortunately the film, co-starring him and Amitabh Bachchan playing an estranged father-son duo, failed at the box-office.
+Shakti was also perhaps Director Ramesh Sippy’s best film, Sholay notwithstanding.
+But unfortunately, the film, co-starring him and Amitabh Bachchan playing an estranged father-son duo, failed at the box-office.
 But it did win Dilip Kumar yet another Filmfare Award for Best Actor, his 8th.

 Dilip Kumar continued to do strong central character roles to the mid 1990s.
 Sadly, his first official directorial venture Kalinga still lies unreleased.